 The Province of Manitoba offers a 15% rebate on geothermal systems

-In comparison with a conventional electric or natural gas heating system, a geothermal heat pump can cut your annual space heating costs by up to 50% to 70%.
+In comparison with a conventional electric or natural gas heating system, a geothermal heat pump can cut your annual space heating costs by about 50% to 70%.
 Geothermal is highly cost-efficient, paying back its initial cost over time.

 To compare the cost of home heating, see Manitoba Hydro’s Typical Home and Water Heating Chart on their website.